Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

-Our favorite place to stop in Duluth is Canal Park Pier, lighthouse, and lift bridge, where you can watch the big barges that come from that Atlantic roll in and out.
-The big ships are immense and amazing to watch.
+Our favorite place to stop in Duluth is Canal Park Pier, lighthouse, and lift bridge, where you can watch the big barges roll in and out.
+It's impressive to watch.

-Every August, if you like big ships, Duluth hosts an event called the "Tall ships" where you can see and tour historic ships.
-It draws a pretty good-sized crowd if you don't mind that.
+Every August, Duluth hosts an event called the "Tall Ships," where you can see and tour historic ships.
+It draws a pretty good-sized crowd, if you don't mind that.

-There are shops and places to eat within walking distance, including the infamous "Grandma's Restaurant," which is where the "Grandma's Marathon" includes about 10,000 runners a year is hosted every year in June.
+There are also shops and places to eat within walking distance of the pier, including the infamous "Grandma's Restaurant," where the annual "Grandma's Marathon" is hosted.
+The marathon includes about 10,000 runners a year.

 Read More from WanderWisdom